ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

   the location without using any hint points.
 * `start_location_hints` is the same as `start_hints` but for locations, allowing you to hint for the item contained there without using any hint points.
-* `exclude_locations` lets you define any locations that you don't want to do and during generation will force a "junk" item which isn't necessary for progression to go in these locations.
+* `exclude_locations` lets you define any locations that you don't want to do and during generation will force a filler
+* or trap item which isn't necessary for progression to go in these locations.
 * `priority_locations` lets you define any locations that you want to do and during generation will force a progression
 *  item to go in these locations.
 * `item_links` allows players to link their items into a group with the same item link name and game.
 The items declared